dmorenog01/tasave-native-backend/README.md

 This repository contains two directories: api and scrapers.

+You can also access the repo for the React Native app [here](https://github.com/dmorenog01/tasave-native)

 ## api
 The api directory contains an express api served as a google cloud function with two endpoints:
 - /v1/rates: Gets the latest rates from each of the supported currency pairs